 From the Place Vendome to the Ile de la Cité, the 1st arrondissement is one of the oldest districts of Paris and also the district of the great Kings of France.
 The royal palace, the Tuileries, the Louvre and the Palais de la Cité are where the royal power and its court were established for centuries, making the area one of the most sumptuous in the capital.

 In this area, the Louvre Museum is the star.
 The former Palais Royal with its glass pyramid commissioned by François Mitterand attracts art lovers and novices alike.
 The neighboring streets are mainly devoted to retail and sometimes luxury, particularly in the direction of Place Vendôme.

 It is also in Paris 1 where we can find most of the “Royal Squares”.
 These squares were originally peaceful places of walk designed to admire the statue of the sovereign.
 Place Dauphine (1614), Place des Victoires (1686), and Place Vendôme (1699) are the Royal Squares in the 1st arrondissement.

 Nestled between the Palais Royal and Île Saint-Louis, Les Halles was the traditional central market of Paris.
 In 1183, King Philippe II Auguste enlarged this marketplace and built a shelter for the merchants, who came from all over to sell their wares at “the Belly of Paris” Today the underground Forum des Halles replaces that old market and its new spectacular architecture deserves a little visit, even if you don’t want to shop.
 When night falls, the bars are packed and artists invade Place des Halles to take part in shows.

-No surprises here: you can find all these Paris Monuments and Paris points of interest on all the guidebooks about Paris so no article talking about the 1st arrondissement would be complete without them.
+No surprises here: you can find all these Paris Monuments and Paris points of interest on all the guidebooks about Paris so no article talking about the 1st arrondissement would be complete without these Paris tourist places.
 If you are visiting Paris for the first time you will like to visit some of them, they are very touristy but beautiful !

 Jardin des Tuileries